Connorisdunn/betterbyucatalog/README.md

 ## TODO

-- [ ] The mobile page and the layout for smaller monitors need to be adjusted.
+- [ ] The mobile page and the layout for smaller monitors need to be adjusted(course cards needs to be shown).
 - [ ] Make the filter section narrower.
 - [ ] Enable filtering by clicking on the class types(once the courses.js is fixed, this should search through the sections).
 - [ ] Add a link to MyMap.